xBourner/Dwains-Dashboardv3-Blueprints/mushroom-chip/README.md

 This is a Blueprint for adding a card which fits into DD3 Design.
 This is made to show certain sensors when the state is not "off".

+When you add the code.
+The sensors will always show on top of your room page.

 ### Screenshots:
 ![image](https://user-images.githubusercontent.com/64064679/161814863-3d5eb47c-4bb4-4954-9149-5d51191fa1bf.png)